 (c) Interim information is provided pursuant to Section 6.4.1, Transmission Project and Information Tracking Report.
 TSPs may revise bus data for the Data Dictionary as necessary to reflect changes.

-(3) ERCOT shall make available a copy of the ERCOT Steady State Planning Data Dictionary and contingency files on the Market Information System (MIS) Secure Area per the ERCOT Steady State Working Group Procedure Manual and in accordance with the schedule posted on the MIS Secure Area for Annual Planning Model Data Submittal.
+(3) ERCOT shall make available a copy of the ERCOT Steady State Planning Data Dictionary and contingency files on the Market Information System (MIS) Secure Area per the ERCOT Steady State Working Group Procedure Manual and in accordance with the schedule posted on the ERCOT website for Annual Planning Model Data Submittal.